kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 automations, so be extremely careful here.
 -->

+Enabling the feature changes the data source of `kubectl explain` to use openapiv3.
+The output optimally should be familiar to users, who may be delighted to see new information populated.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes.
-The old hand-written printer for OpenAPI v2 data in use today can be used as a fallback.

 Until the feature is stable it will only be enabled when the `--experimental-openapiv3` flag is used.
+It has no persistent effect on data that is viewewd.

 ###### What happens if we reenable the feature if it was previously rolled back?

-There is no persistence to using the `--experimental-openapiv3` flag.
+There is no persistence to using the feature.
 It is only used for viewing data.

 ###### Are there any tests for feature enablement/disablement?